 Tasmanian ATOD Service Directory

-Some services traditionally offered face-to-face may provide support over the phone or via video-conference.
-For the latest information on how to access each service, please see their website.
+For the latest information on how to access each service, please see their website or contact them directly.

 Alcohol and Drug Information Service